 The financial statements incorporate the financial statements of Crimsonwing plc (the Company) and entities controlled by the Company (its subsidiaries) made up to 31 March each year.
-Subsidiaries are all entities over which the Group has the power to govern the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights so as to obtain benefits from the entities' activities.
-The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
-They are de-consolidated from the date that control ceases.
+Control exists when there is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+In assessing control, potential voting rights that currently are exercisable are taken into account.
+The financial statements of subsidiaries are included in the financial statements from the date that control commences until the date that control ceases.